OpenHistoricalDataMap/Preselected-Rendering/README.md

 ---

 ### world_boundaries/ (not included - created in deployment process)
 Directory containing shapefiles to render current borders and coastlines.
-Since this is fairly useless in the context of time-sensitive rendering, please refer to our documentation if you want to change it: LINK.
+Since this is fairly useless in the context of time-sensitive rendering, please refer to [Issues](https://github.com/OpenHistoricalDataMap/Preselected-Rendering/wiki/issues) if you want to change it.